cerebral/cerebral/packages/docs/content/tutorial/04_update-state.en.md

   }
 })
 ```
 We now defined a signal named **buttonClicked**.
 The signal tells us "what happened to make this signal run".
-A signal is defined using a **chain**, which is basically an **array of actions**.
+A signal is defined using an array containing functions.
 What we want to happen when this signal triggers is to update the **subTitle** in our state with a static value.
 That is why we use **set**, a Cerebral operator.
-Calling set will create an action for us that will put the value *Updating some state* on the state path *subTitle*.
+Calling set will create a function for us that will put the value *Updating some state* on the state path *subTitle*.
 If you are unfamiliar with [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) in JavaScript, you should read about them.

 Please take a closer look at *./src/components/App/index.js*: